 So, when it comes time to create the labeling for the device, it’s tempting to write these steps off and assume it’s going to be easy.
 However, the opposite is true.
 Not only does medical device labeling have to adhere to strict regulations in markets around the world, it also covers far more ground than you’d expect.

-Let’s dive into 3 of the most common misconceptions about medical device labeling.
+Let’s dive into three of the most common misconceptions about medical device labeling.

-1. Medical device labeling is just the label on the device.
+Misconception #1: Medical device labeling is just the label on the device

-“all labels and other written, printed, or graphic matter (1) upon any article or any of its containers or wrappers, or (2) accompanying such article' at any time while a device is held for sale after shipment or delivery for shipment in interstate commerce.
+All labels and other written, printed, or graphic matter upon any article or any of its containers or wrappers, or accompanying such article at any time while a device is held for sale after shipment or delivery for shipment in interstate commerce.
 The term 'accompanying' is interpreted liberally to mean more than physical association with the product.
-It extends to posters, tags, pamphlets, circulars, booklets, brochures, instruction books, direction sheets, fillers, etc.”
+It extends to posters, tags, pamphlets, circulars, booklets, brochures, instruction books, direction sheets, fillers, etc.

-“label, instructions for use, and any other information that is related to identification, technical description, intended purpose and proper use of the medical device, but excluding shipping documents”.
+The label, instructions for use, and any other information that is related to identification, technical description, intended purpose and proper use of the medical device.

 Which brings us to the next misconception.

-When you’re designing your device labeling, you can certainly start with the predicate device label.
+510(k) submissions hinge on demonstrating substantial equivalence through a comparison to a chosen predicate device.
+When you’re designing your device labeling, you can start with the predicate device label.
 It will give you a good starting point for what warnings and cautions you might need to include.